 Do I Need to Attend a Prestigious Undergraduate School?

-The preponderance of liberal arts colleges on this list is due, at least in part, to the fact that liberal arts grads have increased access to faculty and research opportunities, which ultimately gives them a leg up on other Ph.D. applicants (this point was also made in our last section examining psychologists, who also require a PhD to practice).
+The preponderance of liberal arts colleges on this list is due, at least in part, to the fact that liberal arts grads have increased access to faculty and research opportunities, which ultimately gives them a leg up on other PhD applicants (this point was also made in our last section examining psychologists, who also require a PhD to practice).
 Therefore, it seems fair to suggest that aspiring PhDs should at least consider liberal arts institutions during their college search.

-Finally, whether attending these schools or the more selective institutions on this list, future PhDs must also account for other equally or more important factors in the Ph.D. admissions process aside from college destination.
-In addition, strong grades, excellent GRE scores, research experience, and a publication (or two) can go a long way toward helping you earn admission at a top-notch doctoral program.
+Finally, whether attending these schools or the more selective institutions on this list, future PhDs must also account for other equally or more important factors in the PhD admissions process.
+Aside from college destination, strong grades, excellent GRE scores, research experience, and a publication (or two) can go a long way toward helping you earn admission to a top-notch doctoral program.

 The average Ph.D. takes over eight years to complete.
-Breaking this down a bit, a doctorate in the physical sciences averages just under seven years, a doctorate in the social sciences is just over seven, and a terminal degree in the humanities takes over nine years.
-As you slog through this intellectual marathon, many of your peers will be out earning money, getting promoted, starting families, etc. It’s important to enter this type of endeavor with the long-view in mind and crystal clear about the level of sacrifice required.
+Breaking this down a bit, a doctorate in the physical sciences averages just under seven years.
+A doctorate in the social sciences is just over seven.
+Lastly, a terminal degree in the humanities takes over nine years.
+As you slog through this intellectual marathon, many of your peers will be out earning money, getting promoted, starting families, etc. It’s important to enter this type of endeavor with the long-view in mind.

-Failure to plan and adopt a winning mindset partially explains the attrition rates in Ph.D. programs—50% of those who start a program never finish.
+Failure to plan and adopt a winning mindset partially explains the attrition rates in Ph.D. programs—roughly 50% of those who start a program never finish.
 Even for those who survive, additional perils await.

-Since 1975, the percent of part-time professors in the United States has increased by 300%.
+Between 1975, the percentage of part-time professors in the United States has increased by 300%.
 Today, these part-timers known as adjunct professors make up over half of the total faculty members at U.S. colleges.
-They are paid an average of just $2,700 per class.
-In an attempt to scratch together a living, many adjuncts take on as many courses as possible each semester, often at multiple universities.
-Still, the average adjunct’s salary comes in right around 20k, which equates to the annual salary of someone making minimum wage.
-Employing adjunct faculty is an extremely cheap labor source for universities and they have little incentive to hire full-timers with a glut of Ph.D.’s available to teach each semester.
+The majority are paid less than $3,500 per course.
+In an attempt to scratch together a living, many adjuncts take on as many courses as possible each semester.
+This is often at multiple universities.
+Still, the average adjunct’s salary comes in right around $24k.
+This equates to the annual salary of someone making minimum wage.
+Employing adjunct faculty is an extremely cheap labor source for universities.
+Further, they have little incentive to hire full-timers with a glut of Ph.D.s available to teach each semester.

-Adjuncts around the country are beginning to unionize and voice what they perceive as unfair practices on the part of institutions.
+Adjuncts around the country are beginning to unionize.
+They are beginning to voice what they perceive as unfair practices on the part of institutions.
 Whether this leads to substantive change by the time someone in high school right now earns a Ph.D. and enters the job market is yet to be seen.

 Salary for Tenure-Track Professors

-Tenure-track assistant and associate professors average annual salary falls between 67-77k.
-Full tenured professors average right around 100k.
+Tenure-track assistant and associate professors average annual salary falls between $69-$83k.
+Full tenured professors average right around $108k.
 There is, however, great variability across disciplines.
-For example, a newly hired computer science professor takes home $83,000 while an equivalent scholar in the field of journalism earns a significantly lower salary of $59,000.
+For example, professors in the fields of engineering, computer science, and business make significantly more than faculty in the humanities or social sciences.

 It is important to understand that those hired as tenure-track assistant professors typically have between 5-7 years to impress the university with their ability to publish, teach, and aptly fulfill other administrative duties.
-Generally speaking, most schools, with the exception of some liberal arts schools place paramount importance on publications over teaching.
+Generally speaking, most schools, with the exception of some liberal arts schools, place paramount importance on publications over teaching.
 The higher education cliché of “publish or perish” often guides tenure decisions.
-The climb toward the top of the hill, becoming a tenured full professor, takes many additional years and much good fortune.
+The climb toward becoming a tenured full professor takes many additional years and much good fortune.

-To read previous installments of the “So you want to be a…” series, click the links below for How to Become a…
+To read previous installments of this series, click the links below for How to Become a…